ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/factorio/setup_en.md

 4. You can join yourself by connecting to address localhost, other people will need to connect to your IP and you may need to port forward for the Factorio Server for those connections.

+## Problems

+FactorioClient will create a FactorioClient.txt in /logs, contents of this logfile may help you troubleshoot an issue on your own and is vital for us to help you with issues.